Yes! You can build your own Glock handgun at home! In fact, under federal law, you can build any standard firearm at home.

 Making a Polymer80 Frame into a firearm can seem daunting – but don’t worry….it’s actually very easy!

-Polymer80 frames comes with instructions that are very complete/detailed.
+Polymer80 frames come with instructions that are very complete/detailed.
 You can view/download their pdf instructions here.

-They also have a great video that walks you through, step by step, how to complete a Polymer80 frame (below).
+They also have a great video that walks you through, step by step, how to complete a Polymer80 frame.

-However, a mill is NOT necessary – we completed the frame in this build with a cordless drill (for the holes) and used hand files to complete the frame.
+However, a mill or a drill press is NOT necessary – we completed the frame in this build with a cordless drill (for the holes) and used hand files to complete the frame.
 The hand files may have taken a bit longer (not much) but we were VERY happy with the results.

-Doing it by hand gave us all the control we wanted.
+Doing it by hand gave us all the control we wanted whereas a drill press may have gotten out of control.

 Here are the files we used: